Insight

 2026-03-30

-Why normalisation matters
+Why comparability matters

 That is why procurement teams cannot stop at extracting numbers.
 They have to understand how those numbers were constructed.